fabiorodp/uio_master_thesis/README.md

-# Trading Financial Markets using Reinforcement Learning: Application and analysis
+# Trading Financial Markets using Reinforcement Learning: Application and Analysis

 ### Author: Fábio Rodrigues Pereira
 ### Master thesis for M.Sc.
 Computational Science: Applied Mathematics and Risk Analysis at the University of Oslo.